The 7th Annual G. Lynn Powell Lecture Series. Featuring Speaker: Michael C. DiTolla, DDS The Modern Restorative Practice

 COURSE INFORMATION & WHAT YOU WILL LEARN

 Several new all-ceramic restorations have significantly influenced the annual number of PFMs performed.
-CAD/CAM technology in dental laboratories has enhanced the consistency of these restorations regarding fit, contact, and occlusion.
-This discussion will explore full-contour zirconia and lithium disilicate restorations and the appropriate cementation and bonding protocols for these applications.
-Additionally, the rationale for repositioning teeth before restoration will be explained.
+CAD/CAM technology in dental laboratories has improved the consistency of these restorations in terms of fit, contact, and occlusion.
+This discussion will explore full-contour zirconia and lithium disilicate restorations, as well as the appropriate cementation and bonding protocols for these applications.
+Also, I'd like to explain the reason for repositioning teeth before restoration.
 A preparation technique that achieves adequate reduction and near-perfect margins will also be demonstrated with relatively little effort.

 *After completing this program, the dental professional should be able to:

-• Examine the constraints associated with conventional shade guides utilized by dental professionals and investigate the alternatives that can potentially decrease the frequency of shade remakes by fifty percent.
+- Examine the constraints associated with conventional shade guides used by dental professionals and investigate alternatives that can potentially decrease the frequency of shade remakes by 50%.

 FEATURED SPEAKER